EXCLUSIVE-ISS urges Allergan to give investors vote, questions credibility

 The ISS report comes as Allergan's largest shareholder, hedge fund Pershing Square Capital Management, is urging the Botox maker to sell itself to rival Valeant Pharmaceuticals International Inc.

-ISS' pronouncements are watched by institutional investors including prominent mutual funds.
-This report could turn up the heat in the bitter fight over Allergan's future, industry analysts and investors said.

-Allergan has repeatedly rebuffed Valeant's buyout proposals.
-Instead, Allergan is seeking to buy Salix Pharmaceuticals for cash, a deal would not require a shareholder vote, people familiar with the matter have said.
+Allergan has repeatedly rebuffed Valeant's buyout proposals and has instead been seeking to buy Salix Pharmaceuticals for cash, a deal that would not require a shareholder vote, people familiar with the matter have said.

 A cash acquisition of Salix, which has a market capitalization of nearly $10 billion, would make Allergan too big and expensive for Valeant or another buyer, effectively defending the company from an unwanted takeover.